Dwight Morrow High School: History

-The school is named after Dwight Morrow, a businessman, politician, and diplomat who lived in the city; Morrow was also the father-in-law of aviator Charles Lindbergh.
-The school shares its campus with the Academies@Englewood and Janis E. Dismus Middle School.
+The school is named after Dwight Morrow, a businessman, politician, and diplomat who lived in the city.
+The school shares its campus with the Academies at Englewood and Janis E. Dismus Middle School.
 Dwight Morrow and the Academies at Englewood are located east of Miller's Pond and share the same administration.
 Janis E. Dismus Middle School, formerly Englewood Middle School, is located south of Miller's Pond and operates independently.

 The school had been accredited by the Middle States Association of Colleges and Schools from 1928 until 2012, when the school's accreditation status was removed.

 Demographic issues

-During the 1980s, changes in local demographics drastically altered the school's ethnic body resulting in an African American majority.
-The nearby district of Englewood Cliffs attempted to end its sending receiving relationship with Englewood due to the poor performance of the school.
-This led to a bitter court battle between Englewood and Englewood Cliffs beginning in 1985, a move characterized by Englewood as racist.
-By 1992, the school was 97% African American and Hispanic.
-"There were more violent incidents reported at DMHS (Dwight Morrow High School) than any other school in Bergen County in the 1991–92 school year, and test scores remained painfully low."
+During the 1980s, the school's racial and ethnic makeup saw significant changes; school enrollment was 36% white in the late 1970s, many of them students from Englewood Cliffs, but the number of white students declined significantly during the 1980s, leaving a student body that was 92% African American or Hispanic by 1995.
+Levels of violence grew at the school and academic performance declined; "There were more violent incidents reported at DMHS (Dwight Morrow High School) than any other school in Bergen County in the 1991–92 school year, and test scores remained painfully low."

+The Englewood Cliffs Public Schools cited poor performance at Dwight Morrow as justification for its efforts to end the sending / receiving relationship with Englewood that had existed since 1965 and began sending students from Englewood Cliffs to Tenafly High School, a high-performing school whose student body was predominantly white.
+This led to a protracted court battle between Englewood and Englewood Cliffs beginning in 1985, a move characterized by Englewood residents as racist.
 Court battles continued, in an attempt to desegregate the high school.

 According to Assemblyman John E. Rooney, "white students from Englewood Cliffs, the district trying to end its obligation to send its students to Dwight Morrow, feared for their safety at the heavily minority institution."
 Most Englewood Cliffs parents have chosen private school over Dwight Morrow High School.